YuxingXie/daba_mall/src/main/webapp/statics/assets/plugins/gmaps/README.md

 GMaps.js - A Javascript library that simplifies your life
 =========================================================

 GMaps.js allows you to use the potential of Google Maps in a simple way.
-No more extensive documentation or large amount of code.
+No more extensive documentation or large remain of code.

 Visit the examples in [hpneo.github.com/gmaps](http://hpneo.github.com/gmaps/)